tbmihailov/homepage/content/authors/admin/_index.md

 - Researchers
 ---

-I am 4th year doctoral researcher at the Department of Computational Linguistics at Heidelberg University working on incorporating external knowledge for question answering and reading comprehension.
-I am also part of the Research Training Group „Adaptive Information Preparation from Heterogeneous Sources“ (AIPHES).
+I am 4th year doctoral researcher at the Department of Computational Linguistics at Heidelberg University and Research Training Group „Adaptive Information Preparation from Heterogeneous Sources“ (AIPHES).
+My work focus on incorporating external knowledge into neural networks for question answering and reading comprehension.
+In Spring 2018 I was a Research Intern at the AI2 Aristo Team.
+In Summer 2017 I was Research Scientist Intern in Amazon AI, Palo Alto.